reyes-espana/grim-repo/README.md

-**9th** - **SECURITY LOGGING AND MONITORING** FAILURES was previously known as Insufficient Logging & Monitoring.
+## **9th - SECURITY LOGGING AND MONITORING FAILURES**
+Secuirty Logging and Monitoring Failures was previously known as Insufficient Logging & Monitoring.
 It has been expanded to include more types of failures which can directly impact accountability, visibility, incident alerting, and forensics.

 The idea is to help detect, escalate, and respond to active breaches in a timely manner.

-**10th** - **SERVER SIDE REQUEST FORGERY**; You can also call it XSRF or Session Riding.
+## **10th - SERVER SIDE REQUEST FORGERY**
+This vulnerability can also be called XSRF or Session Riding.
 This vulnerability is caused during the implementation of an architectural security tactic.

 This usually happens because a web app is fetching a remote resource without validating the user-supplied URL.
 If there’s nothing in place to verify that that request was sent intentionally, the attacker can send a crafted request to an unexpected destination by making the web server believe it’s authentic even when protected by a firewall, VPN, or other types of Network Access Control.